 - Ensuring that members of the governing board, the headteacher and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the headteacher and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.

 The DSL is Mrs Sophie Volynchook.
-In the absence of the DSL, child protection matters will be dealt with by the deputy DSLs, Mrs Sharon Wylde, Miss Sam Flaherty and Mrs Emma Rowson.
+In the absence of the DSL, child protection matters will be dealt with by one of the deputy DSLs, Mrs Rachel Crolla, Mrs Sharon Wylde or Mrs Emma Rowson.